zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.simple = 42
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.simple(arg1) is violated because '42' is not a method.
+   The object <...Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.simple(arg1) is violated because '42' is not a method.

 Taking too few arguments is an error.
 (Recall that the ``self`` argument is implicit.)